 Many Queen Anne residents mourn the loss of this neighborhood landmark that has quietly sat on the southeast corner of Crockett and Queen Anne Avenue since its completion 100 years ago.

-Architecturally, the Eflrieda is, in fact, similar to many small single use small apartment houses that dotted Queen Anne Avenue.
-They shared flat roofs, were two or three stories tall and located on street corners.
-Most of the buildings favored brick veneers (brick over wood), simple decorative patterns or banding, wooden cornices on decorative brackets and simple standard sized double-hung windows.
+Architecturally, the Elfrieda is, in fact, similar to many small single use small apartment houses that dotted Queen Anne Avenue.
+They shared flat roofs, were two or three stories tall, and located on street corners.
+Most of the buildings favored brick veneers (brick over wood), simple decorative patterns or banding, wooden cornices on decorative brackets, and simple standard-sized double-hung windows.
 A good example is the small apartment house on the southwest corner of Blaine Street and Queen Anne Avenue that now houses ZAW.
 Unusually, the Elfrieda sports distinctive entrance porticos with classical or colonial revival detailing on both its Queen Anne Avenue and Crockett Street façades.

 Source: Most of the historical and architectural facts in this story come from an unpublished paper, The Elfrieda Apartment Building dated April 19, 2002 and submitted to the City of Seattle’s Landmark Preservation Board as part of a landmark nomination by BOLA Architecture + Planning.
-The Elfrieda failed to be nominated for landmark status.
+The Elfrieda failed to achieve landmark status.